 Amenities include king-size beds, traditional wood-burning stoves, and banquette window-seats, while bathrooms featured terrazzo-clad bathtubs, twin vanities, a separate shower and toilet.

-The beautiful courtyard nearby provides an unobstructed view of the nearby creek and pine forest.
+The beautiful courtyard and Dining Room provides an unobstructed view of the nearby creek and pine forest.

 Suite interiors are identical to those of Amankora Thimphu, the open-concept bedroom and bath area allows you to take in the majestic view of the Gangtey Valley right from the comfort of your lodge.

-Best for: Plethora of treks you can take in the Gangtey Valley, Black-Necked Crane Visitors' Centre & wildlife viewing
+Recommended for: Plethora of treks you can take in the Gangtey Valley, Black-Necked Crane Visitors' Centre & wildlife viewing

-Best for: Viewing of the 17th-century Punakha Dzong, infinity pool with views over rice terraces
+Recommended for: Viewing of the 17th-century Punakha Dzong, infinity pool with views over rice terraces

 From here, guests can embark on a multitude of cultural and spiritual experiences, including the unforgettable experience of the 108 butter lamp offering at Taktsang Monastery.

-Best for: Cultural and spiritual experiences such as visits to monasteries, astrology readings and evening prayers with the monks
+Recommended for: Cultural and spiritual experiences such as visits to monasteries, astrology readings and evening prayers with the monks

 An array of Bhutanese, Western and Indian dishes are served across all five Amankora Lodges, using local ingredients such as yak meat and fresh honey from the Bumthang Valley.
 Private dining can be arranged both inside and outside the Lodges, whether for an intimate dinner or group celebration.